 3. Sagging of the floors

 Sagging floor spots around fixtures or appliances such as the tub, sinks, shower, water heater, washing machine, or dishwasher are a sign of water damage.
-If your floor tiles do not feel sturdy or your wooden flooring has started to get soft, it is most likely that it is due to water leaking or aftermaths of flooding and you need to call a house flood damage professional immediately.
+If your floor tiles do not feel sturdy or your wooden flooring has started to get soft, it is most likely that it is due to water leaking or the aftermaths of flooding and you need to call a house flood damage professional immediately.

 4. Does it smell normal

-Water percolation can cause the growth of mould, mildew, algae, etc. combine the water percolation with lack of sunlight (talking about basement) you will have your walls, furniture and floorings stinking abnormal.
-If you smell something fishy, it is most probable that it is due to the water damage.
+Water percolation can cause the growth of mould, mildew, algae, etc. combine the water percolation with a lack of sunlight (talking about basement) you will have your walls, furniture and floorings stinking abnormal.
+If you smell something fishy, it is most probable that it is due to water damage.

 Does the air out of your ventilation smell bad?
 There could be chances that your HVAC system has water percolated in it.
 Get into the chimneys and ducts to see if they are dry this is one of the most important parts of house flood damage cleaning.

 Make sure there are no pipe leaks in the water outlets if it is so you might find dirty water percolated in the exteriors of your house.
-Lookout for any strange damp places in your lawns and backyards.
+Look out for any strange damp places in your lawns and backyards.